Call us: 651-291-7263

 What compensation is available for a Minnesota Truck Accident?

-Lost wages, future earnings and earning capacity
+Lost wages, future earnings, and earning capacity

 You can recover lost wages related to your recovery.
-This includes time spent at hospitals, therapy and doctors’ offices as well as time taken off from work to recover at home.
+This includes time spent at hospitals, therapy, and doctors’ offices, as well as time taken off from work to recover at home.
 If a truck accident creates professional limitations, the other party(ies) may need to compensate you for your reduced ability to earn.

-Past, present and future medical bills
+Past, present, and future medical bills

 Negligible parties can be held liable for ongoing treatment stemming from your accident.
 Anticipated future medical costs can also be requested.
+Medical bills can include surgery costs, ambulance rides, doctor visits, hospitalizations, prescriptions, medical equipment, therapy, and in-home care.

-Pain, suffering and emotional distress
+Pain, suffering, and emotional distress

 The trauma and discomfort you have to endure are also factors in determining what you are owed.
+These types of damages will be calculated by looking at how much your quality of life has changed as a result of the accident.
+If you’ve experienced a greater change, you’ll receive more compensation.

 Permanent injury and disability